Growing spinach indoors

 Sharing is caring!

 Having a backyard garden is one of the best parts of summer, but what happens when summer is over?
 How can you enjoy fresh produce when it’s cold out?
 By growing spinach indoors!
+Greens are a great plant to grow in the winter; this guide will help you start.

-Eating fresh greens in delicious summer salads is something I love.
-And for the longest time, I could only enjoy them in the summer months.
 Luckily many advancements have been made with gardening, and you can now grow quite a bit inside your home even while the snow is falling outside.

-Growing spinach indoors is a great way to keep a steady supply of leafy greens in your diet.
 Whether you live in a small apartment or have plenty of outdoor space, indoor growing is a flexible, customizable option for any homesteader.

 Is growing spinach indoors complicated?